ickymettle/netgear_cm_exporter/README.md

    the admin UI.
 On the CM600 the URI is `/DocsisStatus.asp`.
 2. Once you're found the URI to the admin page, send me the saved HTML from that page and I can look at what changes are needed to the scraper to support your model.

+If you do get this running without modification on a CMxxx modem other than the CM600 please submit a PR to add your model to the list of supported models.